 The tests are all conducted by specially trained registered nurses from the BC Centre for Disease Control or Vancouver Coastal Health.

 I’m not a gay man.
 Can I still get tested at a HIM Health Centre?

 Our expertise is gay men’s health.
 We work with gay men, and other men who have sex with men.
 If this is not you, we can help you find an HIV testing location with one of our community partners that provide services tailored to your needs.

 The HIV tests are free.
-We do gladly accept donations at the HIM Sexual Health Centre to continue offering services to gay men.
+We do gladly accept donations at the HIM Health Centres to continue offering services to gay men.